yossibanai/azure-content/articles/active-directory-reporting-api-getting-started.md

 - Substitute this URL with your Azure AD Directory ID and your Application Client ID.
 	- ```https://login.windows.net/<<INSERT-YOUR-AZURE-AD-DIRECTORY-ID-HERE>>/oauth2/authorize?client_id=<<INSERT-YOUR-APPLICATION-CLIENT-ID-HERE>>&response_type=code```
 - After filling in the fields, open a browser window and navigate to the URL.
+Your browser will be redirected to a URL which contains your access code; there won't be any page content.
+This is OK.
 - If prompted, sign in as a global administrator in your directory.
 	- If you run into issues, you may need to sign out of the Azure Management Portal or Office Portal and try again.
-- Your browser will be redirected to a URL which contains your access code; there won't be any page content, but the URL will contain your authorization code.
+- Inspect the URL for the redirected page.
+The URL contains your authorization code.
 	- ```http://localhost/?code=<<YOUR-AUTHORIZATION-CODE>>&session_state=<<YOUR-SESSION-STATE>>```
 - Copy ```YOUR-AUTHORIZATION-CODE``` into a separate place; you'll use it in the next step.